These are the most common questions we get asked.

 What are some of the common conditions Teladoc treats?

-Common conditions include sinus problems, respiratory infection, allergies, urinary tract infection, cold and flu symptoms and many other non-emergency illnesses.
+Common conditions include sinus problems, respiratory infection, allergies, flu symptoms and many other non-emergency illnesses.

 Can Teladoc handle my emergency situations?